In News & Events

 Mr. Kanth highlighted the complex interplay between administration, law enforcement, and social welfare in India.
 He pointed out the structural challenges within the Indian state and the persistent gaps between constitutional ideals and ground-level reality.

 He spoke about his formative years and his journey towards consolidating his career in Police and Civil society and the incidents that led to the establishment of Prayas.
-Highlighting the role of institutions such as women’s universities in empowering women, he stressed that institutions symbolize progress in a society historically dominated by patriarchal structures.
-Increased participation of women in education and public life reflects gradual social transformation.
+Highlighting the role of institutions such as women's universities in empowering women, he stressed that institutions symbolize progress in a society historically dominated by patriarchal structures.

 ▶ Watch Oration